Ivan014679/crud_asp.net/README.md

 * Right click on the folder Databases -> Add new database.
 This will create our database in the local server of Visual Studio.
 * Write a name to your database and choose a location where it will be saved.
 I've named my database as "Person" and i've saved it in the location by default (don't worry, later the database will be transferred to our project).

 Remember to create the tables with their columns according to your needs.
+I've created a table only, called "Person" with columns: "Id" (PK), "Name", "Gender" and "Phone".
 RECOMMENDABLE: Set the primary key of a table as auto increment.

 ### After, create the DataModel using Entity Framework